-D.C.’s 16th Street is finally getting its dedicated bus lane
+D.C.’s 16th Street NW is finally getting its dedicated bus lane

 The project stretches from H Street NW to Arkansas Avenue NW, the most congested portion of the route.
 The plan calls for a bus lane southbound during the morning rush hour and northbound during the evening rush.

 The dedicated transit lanes will not be continuous along the entire 2.7 miles.
-In the morning, southbound buses will be able to travel on the dedicated lane from Arkansas Avenue to U Street, then merge into traffic through Dupont and under Scott Circle, and travel in the bus lane again from M Street to I Street.
+In the morning, southbound buses will be able to travel on the dedicated lane from Arkansas Avenue to U Street, then merge into traffic through Dupont Circle and under Scott Circle, and travel in the bus lane again from M Street to I Street.
 Buses traveling northbound in the afternoon rush will travel in a dedicated lane for most of the stretch, except from M Street to P Street and from U Street to Irving Street.

 Other improvements should help move buses faster along those segments where a lane isn’t available, officials said.
 There will be some consolidation of bus stops, an expansion of rush-hour parking restrictions and new left-turn restrictions at various intersections.
 Rush hour times also will be extended: The morning rush will be 7 to 10 a.m.; the afternoon rush will be 3:30 to 7 p.m.